 We want the rep. Seriously.
 You’d think this was pretty obvious, but I’ve seen writers out there have characters who have attraction and even sex scenes with partners of various genders, but then still call those characters straight, as if they’re ashamed to wave that queer flag, afraid of what it means for themselves, perhaps.
 It’s one thing if it’s a story of a character’s self discovery, but if that’s not the case then just… just call them bi.
 Please.

 We need to see ourselves in your story and are tired of people hemming and hawing about whether or not we exist.
 We’re not a gay phase or a straight phase.
 We’re not an exception or an experiment.
-Yes, you’re bisexual if you enjoy having sex with women even if men are also involved at the same time or if you enjoy men more often than women (I’m looking at you, Anita Blake, Vampire Hunter).
+Yes, you’re bisexual if you enjoy having sex with women even if men are also involved at the same time or if you enjoy men more often than women (I’m looking at you, Anita Blake, Vampire Hunter, whom I otherwise very much enjoy).
 Bisexuality that’s 90% opposite-sex attraction, 10% same-sex attraction is still bisexuality.
 We want to be acknowledged and accepted in the stories about us, and using our name is how to do that.

 DON’T tie together sexuality with poor life choices.